HanjiangHu/DISAM/README.md

 # DISAM: Domain-invariant Similarity Activation Map Metric Learning for  Retrieval-based Long-term  Visual Localization

-This is our Pytorch implementation for DISAM ([paper](https://www.xml-journal.cn/pdfonline/pdf/contentview/cd9ce590ac6ada053bed6ff92763c14d7b0b939c0e87e3a716a830461895b888/JAS-2020-1028.pdf)) as an extended version of DIFL-FCL ([paper](https://ieeexplore.ieee.org/document/8968047),[code](https://github.com/HanjiangHu/DIFL-FCL)) in IROS 2019.
-The journal paper has been accepted and will be published in IEEE/CAA Journal of Automatica Sinica.
+This is our Pytorch implementation for DISAM ([paper](https://ieeexplore.ieee.org/document/9358457)) as an extended version of DIFL-FCL ([paper](https://ieeexplore.ieee.org/document/8968047),[code](https://github.com/HanjiangHu/DIFL-FCL)) in IROS 2019.
+The journal paper has been published in IEEE/CAA Journal of Automatica Sinica.